-The Quran also says that Allah watches and hears.
-(13:33, 58:1) If he can see and hear, then he can smell or why does he hate man’s natural odour?
+The Quran also says that Allah watches and hears (Sura 13:33, 58:1).
+If he can see and hear, then he can smell or why does he hate man’s natural odour?

 3. Gen. 11:5 “And the LORD came down to see the city and tower…” How can God come down?”

-Another proof that the God of the Bible is not the Allah of Islam.
-In Scripture, God came down in several places (Gen. 3:8, 18:1-22, 33, 32:24-32, Ex.
-3:7, Ps.
-14:2).
-His condescension to visit the earth does not diminish His glory but rather shows His love for man and interest in affairs of men.
-His manifestation on earth does not imply His absence in heaven.
+His condescension to visit the earth doesn’t diminish His glory but rather shows His love for man and interests in affairs of men.
+His manifestation on earth doesn’t imply His absence in heaven.

-Allah is probably like those Hindu deities sitting on a floating water lotus, or like Poseidon the Greek water god.
+Allah is probably like those Hindu deities shown seated on a floating water lotus, or like Poseidon the Greek water god.